MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/usbspec/index.md

 ## -description

-This header is used by usbref.
+This header contains declarations for data structures and enumerations used by a USB client driver.

 For more information, see:

 - [Universal Serial Bus (USB)](../_usbref/index.md)